 - Be actively involved in scientific research,

-- Work in any field of the Physical Sciences, Mathematics or Computer Science mentioned in appendix 1,
+- Work in any field of the Life and Environmental Sciences mentioned in appendix 1,

 For your information, there is no age constraint regarding the candidate.